google/WebFundamentals/src/content/en/updates/posts/2016/01/mediarecorder.markdown

 <p class="intro">Break out the champagne and doughnuts!
 The <a href="https://code.google.com/p/chromium/issues/detail?id=113676">most starred</a> Chrome feature EVER has now been implemented.</p>

-Imagine a ski-run recorder that synchronizes video and GeoLocation data, or a super-simple voice memo app, or a widget that enables you to record a video and upload it to YouTube — all without plugins.
+Imagine a ski-run recorder that synchronizes video with GeoLocation data, or a super-simple voice memo app, or a widget that enables you to record a video and upload it to YouTube — all without plugins.

 The [MediaRecorder API](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder_API) enables you to record audio and video from a web app.
 It's available now in Firefox and in Chrome for Android and desktop.